zuccha/smw-code/uberasm/custom_status_bar/docs/markdown/features.md

 | :-------------------------------------------------------------: |
 |                  Elements with custom symbols                   |

-Notice that the newly designed status bar makes use of a few graphic tiles that are not present in the original _GFX28_ (_e.g._, the heart before the lives counter).
-This is because this UberASM comes with a modified _GFX28_ that you can import in your hack.
-Usage is completely **optional** and it's not the default.
-In this guide we will use images that make use of it.

 ## Control elements visibility

 Any element in the status bar can be easily made visible or hidden